7mind/izumi/doc/microsite/src/main/tut/logstage/00_logstage.md

 SLF4J Router
 ------------

+When not configured, `logstage-adapter-slf4j` will log to `stderr`.

-By default `logstage_adapter-slf4j` will route into `stderr`, due to the global mutable nature of `slf4j` you'll have to configure a global singleton to use the same `LogRouter` as your logger:
+Due to the global mutable nature of `slf4j` you'll have to configure a global singleton to use the same `LogRouter` as your logger:

 ```scala mdoc:reset
 import logstage._